Slow Cooker Turkey Bolognese is stuffed with veggies and lean turkey, and is delicious over noodles and zoodles!

 I made ours with ground turkey, but I’ve also made it the more traditional way with ground beef before.
 So this recipe works just as well with either.
 I topped it with freshly chopped parsley and Parmesan cheese.
 I’ve also heard some people like to stir in a splash of heavy cream at the end as well, for additional richness.
 I'd say if you have some cream in your refrigerator - give it a try!

 Regardless, this bolognese is delicious and is the perfect way to kick spaghetti night up a notch.
 Even my meat-averse toddler ate it up!
+I typically serve it with regular spaghetti noodles, but it is also amazing on top of Air Fryer Spaghetti Squash!

 One note about this recipe: it makes a LOT!
 If you have a smaller family, then you could definitely freeze half of it.
 Just cook the other half right away in the slow cooker.